 We advocate for a human rights based gender-, age- and culturally-sensitive Common European Asylum System.

-We want FGM Survivors, women, girls and the families in fear of FGM, and human rights activists speaking out against FGM to receive:
+We want FGM-affected women girls seeking asylum , their families in fear of persecution due to FGM, and human rights activists speaking out against FGM to receive:

 - Respectful treatment within the asylum process;

 - The international protection they are entitled to, without disparities among EU Member States.

 The European Union has competence on asylum matters through the existing Asylum Directives.
 In 2016, after a couple of years of increased migration flows, which highlighted differences and tensions between EU Member States in implementing those directives, the European Commission proposed a review of the Common European Asylum System with the aim of increasing homogeneity of standards around international protection across Europe.
 In 2020, a new Pact on Asylum and Migration has been launched.

 The process is still ongoing, but so far FGM-affected women and girls are considered as asylum seekers with special needs, therefore entitled to special protection measures.